buttjazz/QC-Murphy/README.md

 QC Murphy
 9-13-25

-Tool for quick viewing of video files.
+Load video files and generate audio waveforms quickly.
 Made in MaxMSP.

 Drag folder into window, or select from button on top-left.

-HOTKEYS:
+Hotkeys:

 S: Jump 5% forward